MedatechUK/Medatech.APY/docs/log.md

 | Verbosity	|The Logging Level of the message (see Verbosity Settings below) |
 | Message	|The text to be written to the logfile |

+### log.logfile( {file_name} )

+After processing a file we often want to keep a copy of that file.

+This method moves the file to the /log folder.

+If the filename already exists, a numeric suffix is added to the filename before moving.

 ## Logging Level Verbosity

 From [Python Docs](https://docs.python.org/3/library/logging.html#levels "Python Docs").